 Instant Pot Mississippi Pot Roast with butter, ranch, au jus, pepperoncinis, and a nice chuck roast, this is an absolute classic pot roast.
 You can make it so much faster in your pressure cooker!

-- 3-6 lbs Chuck Roast, cut into 1 pound chunks of even thickness
+- 3-6 lbs Chuck Roast, cut into 1 pound pieces of even thickness

 - 3 Tablespoons Vegetable Oil